Mitoplast

-How Mitoplasts Are Most Commonly Created
+How mitoplasts are most commonly created

 To begin the process, mitochondria must first be separated from cultured cells.
 This is typically a two step process using homogenization to release the intercellular contents and differential centrifugation to separate the mitochondria from other organelles.
 Once the mitochondria are isolated, mitoplasts can then be formed.
 Mitoplasts are most commonly formed using an apparatus called a French Press.
-As the mitochondria pass through the narrow valve of the French press, they experience extremely high pressures around 2000 psi that rupture the outer mitochondrial membrane.
+As the mitochondria pass through the narrow valve of the French press, they experience extremely high pressures around 2,000 psi that rupture the outer mitochondrial membrane.
 The mitoplasts are then sedimented and kept in a specific storage buffer until use.
 When the mitoplasts are needed, they are simply placed in a potassium chloride (KCl) incubation buffer that causes the mitochondrial matrix to swell.
 As a result of the swelling, the inner membrane will protrude from the outer membrane to form one of two distinct shapes.
 Mitoplasts generated with the French press method typically produce a bilobed vesicle and are shaped similar to a figure 8.
 These figure 8-shaped mitoplasts are preferred because they are considered to be the healthiest.
 However, O-shaped mitoplasts can also form, but this type is not preferred for experimental use since they are often compromised.